‘CITY OF DEATH’

 Sadly Gareth Roberts wasn’t able to novelise ‘City of Death’ as hoped, which was a shame since he did a good job on ‘Shada’.
 ‘City of Death’ was then novelised by James Goss, who does a cracking good job.
 He’s no Gareth Roberts, but the spirit of ‘City of Death’ shines throughout this great book!

 The book is based on the TV scripts by David Agnew, who is actually Douglas Adams from a story by David Fisher.
-It was interesting reading this book and discovering from James Goss’ Afternote how much detail was being put into the book and what changes were made to certain scenes in the story.
+It was interesting reading the book and discovering from James Goss’ Afternote how much detail was being put into the book and what changes were made to certain scenes in the story.

 I was surprised by how absorbing the book was.
 Certain scenes were expanded on in great detail and the thoughts and feelings of certain characters are explored including the Doctor; Romana; Duggan; the Count; the Countess; Hermann; Kerensky and the Louvre Guide now called Madame Henriette.